UNT Trombonists Win at ETW

 Mr. Mauger is trombone soloist of international stature, and has performed and given masterclasses all over the world.
 More information on Jacques Mauger can be found on his website.

 The UNT Trombone Studio had a great showing this year in the International Trombone Association Solo and Ensemble competitions.
 Kyle Mullins made the final round in the Frank E. Smith Competition and the Lewis Van Haney Competition.
 The Maniacal 4 Trombone Quartet, comprised of Carl Lundgren, Alex Dubrov, Nick Laufer, and Matt Jefferson also made finals in the Quartet Competition.
 Other strong performances include Carl Lundgren, first runner up in both the Robert Marsteller and Lewis Van Haney Competitions, Nicolas Mahoy, honorable mention in the Gilberto Gagliardi Competition, and Justin Cook and Sean Nelson, who both received honorable mention in the Frank E. Smith Competitions.
 The final round of these competitions will be held at the 2009 International Trombone Festival in Aarhus, Denmark in June.
-For a complete list of results and to find out more information about these competitions, click here.

 In addition, the studio also had successes with the Eastern Trombone Workshop National Competitions, with Ben Leo and Adrian Nuñez making the semifinals in the Bass Trombone II Competition.
 The semifinals for this competition will be held at Ft.
 Meyer, VA this March.
 Click here for more information about the Eastern Trombone Workshop.